WuJiayiSH/cocos2d-x-3rd-party-libs-src/README.md

 - We use MacOSX to build all the static libraries for iOS, Android, Mac and Tizen.

-- We use Ubuntu to build all the static libraries for Linux.
+- We use Ubuntu to build all the static libraries for Linux and Emscripten.

 - Windows is not supported yet